 The entire city is covered twice in the six-week leaf collection period.
 Every attempt will be made to make a third pick up, however, this is strictly dependent upon the weather.
 After December 19, leaves will NOT be picked up either curbside or on your regularly scheduled refuse day.
 Either hold onto yard waste until the program begins April 1, or residents (no businesses or landscapers) will be allowed to take a limited number of bags (10 bags per day) to SOCRRA between December 22, 2014 and March 31, 2015 for disposal.
 Please call (248) 288-5150 for more information.

-Leaf collection as of Monday, November 24, 2014 is currently 5 days behind schedule.
+Leaf collection as of Friday, Dec.
+5 is currently on schedule.
+The last scheduled day is December 12, 2014.
 Crews will work in date order.
 Signs will be posted on major arterial roads the day before collection.
 Thank you for your patience.